Jayssgss/mcp-instana/README.md

 - `--transport <mode>`: Transport mode (choices: `streamable-http`, `stdio`)
 - `--debug`: Enable debug mode with additional logging
 - `--log-level <level>`: Set the logging level (choices: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`)
-- `--tools <categories>`: Comma-separated list of tool categories to enable (e.g., infra,app,events,automation,website).
+- `--tools <categories>`: Comma-separated list of tool categories to enable (e.g., infra,app,events,website).
 Enabling a category will also enable its related prompts.
 For example: `--tools infra` enables the infra tools and all infra-related prompts.
 - `--list-tools`: List all available tool categories and exit
 - `--port <port>`: Port to listen on (default: 8080)
 - `--help`: Show help message and exit